KOSkaret/python_challenge/daily_log.md

 - Continued with how to make a page in django, and did 18-6.

 **thought:** Progress may slow down because of external factors.
 May consider a day off to clear my thoughts.

+### Day twentythree

+- Read through and did the examples from chapter 18.
+Will tomorrow do task 18-8, and then continue on chapter 19.